Understanding Minimally Invasive Spine Surgery (MISS)

 How minimally invasive spine surgery is done

 MISS is done by an orthopedic surgeon and a trained medical team.
-The surgeon will use a special type of X-ray to view the surgery.
+The surgeon will use a type of X-ray to view the surgery.
 The doctor will make a small incision on your back in the area that needs to be treated.
-He or she will put a tubular retractor into this incision.
+He or she will put a tool called a tubular retractor into this incision.
 This will expose the part of the spine to be treated.
 The surgeon will then pass small tools through this retractor.
 This includes a tiny camera and a light.
 Your doctor will then make the needed repairs to the spine.

 Risks of minimally invasive spine surgery